 The financial performance of the District as a whole is reflected in its governmental funds as well.
-As the District completed this year, its governmental funds reported a combined fund balance of \$66,218,196, which is less than last year's ending fund balance of \$77,907,493.
-The District's General Fund had \$1,537,635 more in operating revenues than expenditures for the year ended June 30, 2019.
-The Building Fund had \$11,886,521 less in operating revenues than expenditures for the year ended June 30, 2019 and the Bond Interest and Redemption Fund had \$929,330 less in operating revenues than expenditures for the year ended June 30, 2019.
+As the District completed this year, its governmental funds reported a combined fund balance of \$73,292,468, which is more than last year's ending fund balance of \$66,218,196.
+The District's General Fund had \$304,968 more in operating revenues than expenditures for the year ended June 30, 2020.
+The Building Fund had \$52,701,670 less in operating revenues than expenditures for the year ended June 30, 2020, as well as \$55,390,853 of other financing sources.
+The Bond Interest and Redemption Fund had \$343,727 more in operating revenues than expenditures for the year ended June 30, 2020, , as well as \$3,816,107 of other financing sources.

-CURRENT YEAR BUDGET 2018-2019
+CURRENT YEAR BUDGET 2019-2020

 During the fiscal year, budget revisions and appropriation transfers are presented to the Board for their approval on a regular basis to reflect changes to both revenues and expenditures that become known during the year.
 In addition, the Board of Education approves financial projections included with the Adopted Budget, First Interim, and Second Interim financial reports.
-The Unaudited Actuals reflect the District's financial projections and current budget based on State and local financial information.
+The Unaudited Actuals reflect the District's financial projections and current budget based on State and local financial information